buckaroogeek/unifi-pihole-doh-docker/README.md

 The [DNS-Over-HTTPS (DOH) client](https://hub.docker.com/r/buckaroogeek/doh-client) is the upstream DNS provider to the Pi-Hole.
 The DOH client receives DNS queries from the Pi-Hole using the standard plain text DNS protocol and forwards them to an upstream DNS server on the internet using an encrypted protocol (https).
 Google and CloudFlare are two well-known provides of DNS over HTTPS on the internet.
 The primary benefit of DOH is that by using HTTPS for DNS, none of the internet service providers between the home or office network and the upstream DOH server can see and monitor the DNS traffic.

 The Registry service is extraneous to the Unifi Controller and supporting services.
 I use this for development purposes and should be deleted if not needed.

+Forgejo is a github-like service for a git repository server and companion web user interface.
+Forgejo also provides a container registry service built-in.
+This service will be used as the foundation for a git-ops based ecosystem of bootc containers running an in-house Kubernetes cluster on VMs and Raspberry Pi devices.

 ## Docker Host
 [Synology](https://www.synology.com) Network Attached Storage (NAS) device.
 Specifically a DS218+ (as I write this in April 2020).
 The DS218+ is used, in my case, as the docker host but any computer running docker on the same network should suffice.
 In principle, these services could be deployed to a computer that is external to the home network (e.g. Amazon cloud).
 I have not done so, and caution anyone using this compose file in the cloud to thoroughly investigate and mitigate any possible security ramifications.